History of condoms: Major manufacturers

-In 1970 Tim Black and Philip Harvey founded Population Planning Associates (now known as Adam & Eve).
+In 1970 Tim Black and Phil Harvey founded Population Planning Associates (now known as Adam & Eve).
 Population Planning Associates was a mail-order business that marketed condoms to American college students, despite U.S. laws against sending contraceptives through the mail.
 Black and Harvey used the profits from their company to start a non-profit organization Population Services International.
 By 1975, PSI was marketing condoms in Kenya and Bangladesh, and today operates programs in over sixty countries.
 Harvey left his position as PSI's director in the late 1970s, but in the late 1980s again founded a nonprofit company, DKT International.
 Named after D.K.
 Tyagi (a leader of family planning programs in India), DKT International annually sells millions of condoms at discounted rates in developing countries around the world.
 By selling the condoms instead of giving them away, DKT intends to make its customers invested in using the devices.
 One of DKT's more notable programs is its work in Ethiopia, where soldiers are required to carry a condom every time they leave base.
 The rate of HIV infection in the Ethiopian military, about 5%, is believed to be the lowest among African militaries.

-In 1987, Tufts University students Davin Wedel and Adam Glickman started Global Protection Corp. in response to C. Everett Koop's statement that "a condoms can save your life."
-Since that time, Global Protection Corp. has become known for its innovative approach to condom marketing and its support of more than 3500 non-profit organizations worldwide.
-The company has numerous patents and trademarks to its name, including the only FDA-approved glow-in-the-dark condom, the Pleasure Plus condom and the original condom keychain.
-In 2005 the company introduced its newest product, One Condoms.
-One represents a complete reinvention of retail condom brands, combining sleek metal packaging, innovative condom wrappers and innovative marketing programs.
-In 2022, ONE Condoms and MyONE Condoms became the first to receive FDA approval for “safe and effective use” label for anal sex.

-In South Africa, some manufacturers have considered introducing an extra-large variety of condoms after several complaints from South African men claiming the condoms were too small and causing discomfort.
+As of 2020, the Malaysian company Karex is the largest condom producer in the world.